paribhasharastogi/Resume-Builder/README.md

 - Simple interface that helps you build quickly!
 - No sign-up needed — go straight to the building!
 - Your data never leaves your device

+## Running the environment locally or in Docker

+Run the environment locally or in Docker by following the instructions at [Running the environment](RUN_ENVIRONMENT.MD).